jayttk02/CISC-496-GDP-2/README.md

 * If using Queen's wifi, don't use eduroam (I think there are additional firewalls).
 The game was tested on Queen'sU-Secure (unsure about other wifi networks).
 It should also work on your network at home.
 * Ensure you have a strong wifi connection and that you can load pages other than the controls site.
 * Make sure the devices are all connected to the same network.
-* Sometimes, the page needs to be refreshed on the mobile devices to register the change in orientation data permissions and/or the change in players.
+* Sometimes, the page needs to be refreshed (or the browser     quit and open again) on the mobile devices to register the change in orientation data permissions and/or the change in players.
 You should then see the stream of numbers output after a refresh of the device registered to player 1.
 * Don't have cellular data enabled on the mobile devices, this seems to interfere with the fact that the mobile devices must be connected to the same network.
 * If you have any antiviruses enabled, disable them.
 * Ensure the device being used as player 1 supports orientation data.
 If it doesn't, you will get an alert saying "DeviceMotionEvent not defined."